I Am (Earth, Wind & Fire album): Critical reception

 Rose Riggins of Gannett exclaimed that "I Am is explosive and ready to lift you off your feet to boogie wonderland.
 Earth Wind & Fire's 10th album, it shows the band is still on the move upward.
 This is a fine LP, both versatile and creative."
 Dave Marsh of Rolling Stone said that "I Am is obviously meant to portend something, but who knows what?
 Is this Maurice White's vision of paradise?"
 John Rockwell of The New York Times stated: "This flashily theatrical, musically imaginative creation of Maurice White can almost always be counted on for interesting records, and the new I Am album is no exception."
 Rockwell added, "Mr. White's records reaffirm one of the basic truths about the shifting fashions of black music.
 All these up‐tempo Idioms are inherently related.
-Disco and funk and soul and rhythm and blues are all fruits of the same tree —the music of rural black people, growing from African roots and shaped by influences from the dominant white culture, evangelical Christianity and the 'urban experience.
+Disco and funk and soul and rhythm and blues are all fruits of the same tree—the music of rural black people, growing from African roots and shaped by influences from the dominant white culture, evangelical Christianity and the 'urban experience.
 A band like Earth, Wind and Fire will enjoy its disco hits.
 But those hits won't sound like a very significant change in direction because a slight emphasis of the bass line entails only the most modest modification of the basic style."

 Allen Weiner of The Morning Call stated, "EW&F's latest effort goes beyond every level of achievement Maurice White's legions have yet attempted.
 "I Am" is a splendid example of EW&F's ability to create soul with individuality and without cliches, music that is both artistic and commercial."
-Robert Christgau of the Village Voice wrote, "Sexy, dancey pop music of undeniable craft, and it doesn't let up.
+Robert Christgau of the The Village Voice wrote, "Sexy, dancey pop music of undeniable craft, and it doesn't let up.
 But as we all know, they could be doing a lot better."
 Connie Johnson of the Los Angeles Times proclaimed that "I Am is freshly innovative for EW&F in that it emphasizes the one-on-one—as opposed to the cosmic—experience, and freely utilizes the skill of other writers to propel that message.
 The album should also enforce EW&F's image as trend-setters for other rhythm & blues groups seeking to escape the traditional, doo-wop mold."
 Robot A. Hull of Creem described the LP as "a rhythmic utopia".
 James Johnson of the Evening Standard stated: "On I Am ... the band's flashy staccato rhythms, their smooth melodies and precise production adds up to another majestic album".
 Ace Adams of the New York Daily News called the album "a collection of numbers from disco to rhythm and blues and into a little jazz."
 Adams added that "the group's impressive vocals make this album a must".